 But before we get the the SUMMARY section, let’s answer an objection about history and supernatural claims contained in Acts.
 How can a true historian include them?

 The reply is that supernatural claims happen in time and place and real people make these claims.
 They can and should be included and investigated.
 And yes, other historians in classical, Hellenistic, and Greco-Roman worlds also include them.
 Historians, even today, after the Enlightenment (c.
 1600-1800+), who write about the growth of a religion better have a chapter covering the miraculous claims of this religion.
 They would be negligent if they did not have at least one chapter on them.

-Yet it is true that Luke believes them, but his belief does not take away from the thousands of tiny historical data points that make his writing belong to the history genre.
+Yet it is true that Luke believes in them, but his belief does not take away from the thousands of tiny historical data points that make his writing belong to the history genre.
 Many of us today investigate supernatural events and conclude that some of them happened.
 They do not make us fiction writers.
 So why can’t Luke include them and conclude they happened?

 In my translation and commentary on Acts, I came to nickname Luke “the Omitter” or “the Condenser.”
-Historians in his time gave themselves permission to omit or include data as they saw fit.
+Historians in his time gave themselves permission to omit or include data as the writers saw fit.
 Luke often omits the obvious because it would be redundant to include them.
 He requires the readers to fill in the gaps.
 Yet he does, naturally, provide other smaller details which support the historicity of his account.
 In short, I cannot give full reasons why he omits and includes data.
 I accept the fact, however, that he does omit and include data, yet this does not move his account into another genre like novel.

 Now let’s allow two prominent historians of the classical world (ancient Greece and Rome) to offer their verdict on Luke’s historical reliability and standing among ancient historians.